learn-co-curriculum/rails-static-request-readme/README.md

 2. The application processes the request through the route file
 3. The route file maps the request through whatever controller method is called
 4. The controller then responds with the view that belongs to that specific method and delivers it to the client

+<p class='util--hide'>View <a href='https://learn.co/lessons/rails-static-request-readme'>Rails Static Request</a> on Learn.co and start learning to code for free.</p>